 I just love our Norfolk beaches, and some of them truly are the best beaches in the UK.

-You can’t fail to be taken aback every time you visit them due to their wildly varying coastline of sandy beaches, pine walks, marshland, clifftops, pleasure beaches and piers.
+You can’t fail to be taken aback every time you visit a Norfolk beach due to their wildly varying coastline of huge expanse of sand, pine walks, marshland, clifftops, pleasure beaches and piers.
 There is even room for kite surfing and jet skiing and many of them are excellent Norfolk dog walking beaches.

-There are near to 52 beaches in Norfolk.
+There are near to 52 Norfolk beaches.
 That must almost be the biggest collection of UK beaches in one county, maybe barring Cornwall or Devon.

 If you'd rather have a much more detailed downloadable ebook (or paperback) that you can keep on you at all times, why not get the Norfolk Beaches Handbook.
 It comes in both kindle version and paperback.

 This has all the questions you'll be asking yourself, and will give you a chance to discover other beaches you maybe don't know about.
 You can find out more about the Norfolk Beaches Handbook here.